 I emailed back and told her that I would love to help, but there were other members of The Ring Finders that were closer to that area.
 She replied that she had contacted them, but they were unable to help her.
 One had recently opened a new business and the other wasn’t euipped for that kind of search.
 Unfortunately I couldn’t help her then either, because I had just lost my mother 2 nights earlier and I wouldn’t be able to come for awhile.
 She was very sweet and understanding and was willing to wait.

 We stayed in contact and decided to meet at 8:00 Sunday morning.
 It was a very chilly 40 degrees, but we were willing to tough it out!
 I got my water equipment ready, put on the wet suit and got started.
 They put on hip boots and searched where they could.
-Pretty soon I got a good signal, scooped up a load of gravel and rocks and sorted through it to find a ring!
-Unfortunately it was someone else’s.
-During the next 5 hours I found 5 more rings, none were hers.
+I searched for 5 hours without finding her rings.
+It was slow going because the current was strong and hard to use a metal detector in.
 She was feeling discouraged and had to leave to take care of their elderly mother back home.

 So, we had a nice drive back to their house.
 When we handed the rings back to her, she was in shock and disbelief.
 Then the happiness kicked in and and the hugs got handed out!!
 I got to meet their kids and their dog and we all had a nice visit.